bpowell461/SHA-2/README.md

   * To decrypt the data, the user xors the bits of the encrypted message with the keystream.

  RC4 is used mostly in WEP security for WiFi and in many banking systems.

+##  Hashing Algorithms
+Hash Functions use no keys, instead they take a word or number and perform a hashing function in order to fix the data to an encrypted fixed size.
+The data in hash functions can not be decrypted, therefore hash functions are used to ensure that data has not been intercepted.

 ### SHA-256
 The SHA-2 algorithm, or the Secure Hash Algorithm 2, is a hash function developed by the NSA in 2001.
 The algorithm is the successor to SHA-1 and is used to verify data integrity.
 SHA-2 currently has six different methods SHA-224, SHA-256, SHA-384, SHA-512, SHA-512/224, and SHA-512/256.
 The SHA-2 algorith works as follows:
   * Eight initial hashes are created by the first 32-bits of the first eight prime numbers